 Phung's practice area covers derivatives and structured products.
-He has extensive experience advising on transactions across all asset classes (foreign exchange, interest rate, credit, commodities and equities) and product types, ranging from portfolio restructurings and closeouts to the hedging strategy and rating agency requirements related to securitisations, real estate and other asset financings.
+He has extensive experience advising on transactions across all asset classes (FX, interest rate, credit, commodities and equities) and product types, ranging from portfolio restructurings and close-outs, to the hedging strategy and rating agency requirements related to securitisations, real estate and other asset financings.
 His clients include financial institutions, corporates, pension schemes and state-owned entities.

 Representative Legal Matters